 You can contact the maker through e-mail at tim(at)mibcollective.be or social media.

-Your ticket for the: Flax Fiber Cello by Tim Duerinck
+Your ticket for: Glass Fiber Cello by Tim Duerinck

 Privacy & Cookies Policy